chrislgarry/Apollo-11/CONTRIBUTING.md

 ## What do I check?

-Any discrepancies between the scans and the source code in this repository, including:
+Any discrepancies between the scans and the source code in this repository.

 ### Comments

-- Comments in the transcribed code should match the scans exactly
+Comments in the transcribed code **MUST** match the scans **exactly**.

-  - This could involve creating a deliberate typo or removing/adding an entire comment.
+Common issues you should look out for while proofing include, but not limited to:

+#### Typographic Errors

+In some places, the original developers made typographic errors while writing comments.
+Some of these were mistakenly corrected during the initial digitisation, however the digitisation has also introduced typographic errors that were not present in the scans.

+For example, if the digitised comments contained `SPACECRAFT`, but `SPAECRAFT` was printed in the scans, then the digitisation **MUST** be corrected to `SPAECRAFT` (missing `C`).

+Likewise, if a word has a typo in the digitisation but is spelt correctly in the scans then the typo **MUST** be corrected.

+#### Spaces

+Spaces between two characters in comments **SHOULD** match the scans.
+In most cases (see the discussion in [#316[10]), this is:

+- Single space for new words.
+- Double space for new sentences.
+- Triple space for indentations.

+Not all pages in the scans follow this generalisation, if the scans only have a single space instead of a double space, use a single space.

 ### Line breaks